Signal-K/manuscript/04 Gamification/Missions/November Mission List.md

 Missions will lead into mining, along with probing...deposits are created from your discoveries (as well as other things created from...will later be customisable/malleable)
 # Chapter-2
-In #Chapter-2  we'll allow the user to discover new planets/location #Anomalies as well as travel #off-Earth for re source missions.
+In #Chapter-2  we'll allow the user to discover new planets/location #Anomalies as well as travel #off-Earth for resource missions.
 We'll also allow them to upload their own data, eventually the uploaded data will be able to be combined with things like the terrain & weather generators, e.g. users can upload clouds, once they're classified & confirmed in #Starnet they can appear in the user's #views.

 We'll start new location generating by asking users to go to the #Disk-Detective & #PlanetHunter  projects in their #Telescope structure.
 We need to come up with missions for #biologists & #Meteorologists related to this as well.